The emergency department was undergoing the initial phases of an expansion and renovation when superstorm Sandy hit.

 In addition, on Jan.
 14 the hospital expects to reopen additional services including epilepsy care, observation care, hematology/oncology, pediatrics and pediatric intensive care, internal medicine, and its mother/baby unit and neonatal intensive-care unit.

-Bellevue Hospital Center, a 788-bed public hospital that also serves as a teaching site for New York University's School of Medicine, started receiving ambulances again
+Bellevue Hospital Center, a 788-bed public hospital that also serves as a teaching site for New York University's School of Medicine, started receiving ambulances again on Dec.
+24.

 Like NYU Langone, the facility is located along the East River and lost power after its basement flooded.